|

 That bear again.

-Enjoy, and please feel free to call me for the tune if you need to do so.
+Enjoy, and please feel free to call me for the tune if you need to

-Chris Morrison (ex-Girl Scout and Song Leader)
+—Chris Morrison (ex-Girl Scout and Song Leader)

 Camp Grier